-Environmental Management Systems (EMS) are regulatory structures that are developed within organisations, rather than being regulated by governments, aimed at pro-active and systematic, continuous environmental improvements.
-Specifically, it provides a structured framework designed to achieve continual improvement beyond regulatory compliance to improve efficiency, reduce costs, and minimise negative impacts on human health and the environment.
+Environmental Management Systems (EMS) are regulatory structures developed within organisations rather than being regulated by governments, aimed at pro-active and systematic continuous environmental improvements.
+Specifically, EMS provides a structured framework designed to achieve continual improvement beyond regulatory compliance to improve efficiency, reduce costs, and minimise negative impacts on human health and the environment.
 These frameworks address policy making, assessment, planning and implementation of actions, incorporating considerations and decision making into day-to-day operations, but also strategic planning (Darnall and Edwards 2006).

-EMSs typically consist of an environmental policy and stipulate evaluation processes to be undertaken to assess environmental impacts, to establish and implement goals, to monitor achievements, and to review planning and management practices (Lamprecht 1997).
+EMSs typically consist of an environmental policy and stipulate evaluation processes to be undertaken to assess environmental impacts, establish and implement goals, monitor achievements and review planning and management practices (Lamprecht 1997).
 Studies have shown the value of well-designed EMSs for environmental performance and technical and organisational innovation, but the degree to which these systems provide strong, competitive benefits, depends on the extent to which the EMS permeates into organisational planning and management frameworks (Iraldo et al. 2009).

-Benefits to having an EMS (US-EPA 2007) may include:
+Benefits of EMSs (US-EPA 2007) include:

-- Improved environmental awareness, compliance, and performance - Reduced costs and improved operational efficiency through more efficient use of materials, operational streamlining, and strategic direction setting - Reduced risk and liability, and improved security and emergency response capability - Improved internal communication and cooperation, including those between port authorities and terminal operators - Enhanced credibility, public image, and public confidence, as ports monitor and report performance and position themselves as leaders in environmental protection and management.
+- Improved environmental awareness, compliance, and performance - Reduced costs and improved operational efficiency through more efficient use of materials, operational streamlining, and strategic direction setting - Reduced risk and liability, and improved security and emergency response capability - Improved internal communication and cooperation, including between port authorities and terminal operators

+• Enhanced credibility, public image and public confidence, as ports monitor and report performance and position themselves as leaders in environmental protection and management.

-While each EMS is unique to an organisation's culture and priority issues, most follow the Plan-Do-Check-Act model.
-This model establishes a framework to examine and prioritise the environmental aspects of an organisation, then develop, implement, monitor, review and revise environmental programs and procedures to continually promote sound management and improvement.
-Importantly, an EMS should naturally leverage and build upon existing good practices and the practical knowledge base of employees throughout the organisation (US-EPA 2007).
-EMS have been officially endorsed in many parts of the world, and received recognition through, for example the International Organisation for Standardisation Standard (ISO) 14001, providing a means of external certification.
+While each EMS is unique to an organisation's culture and priorities most follow the Plan-Do-Check-Act model.
+This model establishes a framework to examine and prioritise the environmental aspects of an organisation, then develops, implements, monitors, reviews and revises environmental programs and procedures to continually promote sound management and improvement.
+Importantly, an EMS should naturally leverage and build upon existing good practice and the practical knowledge base of employees throughout the organisation (US-EPA 2007).

+EMS have been officially endorsed in many parts of the world.
+They have received recognition through, for example the International Organisation for Standardisation Standard (ISO) 14001 which provides a means of external certification.
 Such certification through EMS processes within ports is a growing trend aimed at demonstrating environmental compliance and commitment to continuous improvement of port environmental performance (Hossain 2018).
 Many ports already have components of an EMS in place, such as written and unwritten procedures, best management practices (BMPs) and regulatory compliance programs.
-Most prominent EMS methods applied in ports worldwide, include the International Organisation for Standardisation (ISO) 14001 standard (Brouwer and van Koppen 2008; Rebelo et al. 2014; ISO 2020a), the Eco-Management and Audit Scheme (EMAS) (Petrosillo et al. 2012; Testa et al. 2014), EcoPorts (Darbra et al. 2004, 2005; ESPO 2012a, 2012b, 2020) and the World Association for Waterborne Transport Infrastructure (PIANC) Environmental Management Framework (Whitehead 2000).
+Prominent EMS methods applied in ports worldwide include the International Organisation for Standardisation (ISO) 14001 standard (Brouwer and van Koppen 2008; Rebelo et al. 2014; ISO 2020a), the Eco-Management and Audit Scheme (EMAS) (Petrosillo et al. 2012; Testa et al. 2014), EcoPorts (Darbra et al. 2004, 2005; ESPO 2012a, 2012b, 2020) and the World Association for Waterborne Transport Infrastructure (PIANC) Environmental Management Framework (Whitehead 2000).

-6.3.4 Sustainability Assessment
+6.2.4 Sustainability Assessment